mivano/azure-cost-cli/README.md

         --from            The start date to use for the costs.
 Defaults to the first day of the previous month --to              The end date to use for the costs.
 Defaults to the current date --others-cutoff    10         The number of items to show before collapsing the rest into an 'Others' item
         --query           JMESPath query string.
 See http://jmespath.org/ for more information and examples
+        --useUSD          Force the use of USD for the currency.
+Defaults to false to use the currency returned by the API

 COMMANDS:
     accumulatedCost    Show the accumulated cost details